Skip to ContentSkip to Footer

 Biography

-I have held administrative and faculty roles at six colleges and universities.
+I have held administrative and faculty roles at six colleges/universities.
 My focus has always been on helping students to be successful.
-To further that goal I have been an member and officer fora number of professional organizations, including president of the National College Learning Center Association.
-I have developed three first year student courses and two learning community programs, and been intimately involved with starting or supporting community engagement programs.
+To further that goal I have been an member and officer for a number of professional organizations, including President of the National College Learning Center Association.
+I have developed three first year student courses that were implemented university-wide and supervised two learning community programs.
+I have been intimately involved with starting and supporting community engagement programs.
 I have also worked in or played a supervisory role for learning center programs.
-I have provided oversight of academic advising programs.
-I have provided mentoring, training, and consulting programs to other professionals.
-I had a special interest and experience working with students with learning disabilities.
+I provided oversight of academic advising programs.
+Mentoring, training, and consulting were additional areas I pursued.
+I had a special interest and gained experience working with students with learning disabilities.
 I chaired numerous university-wide and departmental committees and served on a number of USG committees.
 I was often involved in committees that sought to increase retention, improve curriculum, develop new programs, or hire new faculty members.
 I have published a few articles, book chapters and published non-refereed work.

 Education